Deanisgarayev/service-for-vehicles/README.md

-Here we can check elements vehicles
+Here we can check elements of the vehicles